12.1.1 Command Tree Element Conversion Functions

 filenametext

-Same as monospacetext, but in addition the document encoding is used to convert accented letters and special insertion @-commands to plain text even if ENABLE_ENCODING is unset.
+Same as monospacetext, but in addition the document encoding is used to convert accented letters and special insertion @-commands to plain text independently of customization variables.

 raw